 How To Solve?
 You have to always get a single-ended output preamp for the single-ended input amplifier or vice versa in the case of balanced audio inputs/outputs.
 This will not give a chance to an opportunity to use a converter in the first place.

 Know, how to optimize the home theater audio from my this guide.
 I have put up those points that no one is talking about.

 How do I choose a preamp?

-The right preamp is that that can deliver the needs of an amplifier and the wrong will be that can’t.
+In-Depth: The right preamp is one that can deliver the needs of an amplifier and the wrong will be that can’t.

 No matter how best the preamp is.
 Its build quality might be the best on the market.
 Its line-in signal refinery might be the best.
 But if it can’t deliver the required needs of the amplifier then this is not the right thing for you, my mate.

 Go and first match these three specs of the preamp with the specs of the amplifier.
 After that, choose the preamp.
 It should be a checklist for you.